cw1204772/AIC2018_iamai/Readme.md

 ## Demo

 Hurray!
 We've managed to create a script for running the entire system!
+Please follow the steps below:
-First, Download all 2018 NVIDIA AI City Challenge Track 3 videos into `<DATASET_DIR>`.
+1. Download all [2018 NVIDIA AI City Challenge Track 3](https://www.aicitychallenge.org/) videos into `<DATASET_DIR>`.
-Then, you need to download the pre-trained Re-ID CNN model.
-Please email your full name and affiliation to the contact person (cwwu@media.ee.ntu.edu.tw) for obtaining the download link.
-Download the model to `ReID/ReID_CNN/`.
-Last, execute:
+2. Download the pre-trained Re-ID CNN model.
+   It should be noticed that **our model is for non-commercial use only**, since we have agreed with the usage of [VeRi](https://github.com/VehicleReId/VeRidataset), [CompCars](http://mmlab.ie.cuhk.edu.hk/datasets/comp_cars/index.html), [BoxCars116k](https://medusa.fit.vutbr.cz/traffic/research-topics/fine-grained-vehicle-recognition/boxcars-improving-vehicle-fine-grained-recognition-using-3d-bounding-boxes-in-traffic-surveillance/) and [2018 NVIDIA AI City Challenge Track 3](https://www.aicitychallenge.org/) datasets.
+   If you agree with the usage restriction, download the [model](https://drive.google.com/open?id=1M-V-TilFg5yyVRsySCTOoFGgcn1HYlY3) to `ReID/ReID_CNN/`.
+3. Execute:
 ```
 ./run.sh <DATASET_DIR> <WORK_DIR>
 ```

 __\*\*Important**__
-`<WORK_DIR>` will be the storage place for intermediate product of our system.
+* `<WORK_DIR>` will be the storage place for intermediate product of our system.
 Make sure there is enough space for `<WORK_DIR>`!
 (We estimate at least 1.2TB of space!:open_mouth: Because we will unpact video into images for detection.)
-Also, please use absolute path for both `<DATASET_DIR>` and `<WORK_DIR>`.
+* Also, please use absolute path for both `<DATASET_DIR>` and `<WORK_DIR>`.

-Expect to wait for a few days, or maybe, weeks, depending on your machine.
+* Expect to wait for a few days, or maybe, weeks, depending on your machine.
 (Yes, we are not exaggerating.
 Detection itself took weeks on our machine with 1 GTX1080Ti)

 The final result will show up here: `<WORK_DIR>/MCT/fasta/track3.txt`.
 (Assuming there are no bugs!:smiley:)

 ## Detail Guide

 Here, we provide detail instructions for each stage of our system.

-### Detection
+### I. Detection

 We use [detectron](https://github.com/facebookresearch/Detectron) for detection.
 Please refer to the [INSTALL.md](https://github.com/facebookresearch/Detectron/blob/master/INSTALL.md) to install caffe2 and other dependencies for inference.